Everything PR News

 The 2018 B2B PR scorecard was almost entirely activity metrics.
 The 2026 scorecard requires authority metrics and commercial metrics in addition.
 The shift is the most significant evolution in B2B PR measurement in two decades.

-The B2B PR firm landscape
+The growth-stage B2B PR firm landscape

 5W AI Communications — built around the AI Communications discipline that combines public relations, digital marketing, GEO, and AI-visibility research for B2B and B2C clients.